MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

 4. On the **Label** blade, in the **Set RMS template for protecting documents and emails containing this label** section, for **Select RMS template from**, select **Azure RMS** or **AD RMS (PREVIEW)**.

     Typically, you will select Azure RMS and select AD RMS only when you must protect documents and emails with a key that is hosted on-premises.
 For example, this might be required for specific types of documents, for regulatory reasons.
-This configuration is sometimes referred to as "hold your own key" (HYOK) and requires you to have a working Active Directory Rights Management Services (AD RMS) deployment that is configured for rights policy templates.
+This configuration is sometimes referred to as "hold your own key" (HYOK) and requires you to have a working Active Directory Rights Management Services (AD RMS) deployment that has a single AD RMS root cluster that is configured for rights policy templates, and users are configured for single sign-on.
+Office 2010 is not support for this hold your own key scenario.

     For documentation about AD RMS prerequisites and deployment information, see [Active Directory Rights Management Services](https://technet.microsoft.com/library/hh831364.aspx) in the Windows Server library.
 For more information about this hold your own key feature with Azure Information Protection, see the blog post [Azure Information Protection with HYOK (Hold Your Own Key)](https://blogs.technet.microsoft.com/enterprisemobility/).